Emerald Ash Borer

 Since 2002, millions of ash trees across North America have been killed by an invasive, wood boring beetle, the Emerald Ash Borer (EAB).
-First discovered in Windsor, EAB has since spread to 32 Ontario counties, 7 regions in Quebec and 19 U.S. states.
 The beetle, native to Asia, attacks and kills all species of ash found throughout the region.
 The abundance of ash trees across the landscape combined with a lack of natural predators has resulted in the death of over 73 million ash trees, with millions more at risk.
 For more information, please visit the CFIA website.

 As a licensed service provider, Lands & Forests Consulting is pleased to offer treatment for EAB to landowners throughout the region using TreeAzin®, the most effective product for treatment of EAB in Canada.
 A systemic insecticide, TreeAzin®, is produced from extracts of the Neem tree, native to central Asia.
 For centuries, the unique properties of the Neem tree have been found to disrupt the growth and development of damaging insect pests.
 Once administered, larvae of EAB fail to develop and tree damage is significantly reduced.

 TreeAzin® is administered using a unique pressurized injection system, applying the product directly to the living tissues of the tree and spreading upward with the flow of water and nutrients.
 A healthy, fully flushed crown is required for effective transport throughout the tree, with early June to late August being the ideal treatment periods.
 It is recommended that following treatment, TreeAzin® be administered annually to provide effective protection against EAB attack and to ensure long-term health and survival of treated trees.